sanjibbehera/InstallingKubernetesInRHEL8/README.md

 # InstallingKubernetesInRHEL8
 Installation of Kubernetes in RHEL 8 using Kubeadm Package Manager.
+The Repo code is example/reference to be used as steps to install Docker and Kubernetes in RHEL 8.
+I have added elaborate steps in the README file.
+Please follow the same.

     Preview:
     I used VMWare Workstation Player(Virtualization Software Suite via VMWare) to spin up 3 RHEL 8[8.2 (Ootpa)] VM's.